-- Travel Permits for within Zone 7 must be received in the office 4 days before the Exh Game, Practice or Tournament.
+- Travel Permits for within Zone 7 must be received in the office (firstname.lastname@example.org) 4 days before the Exhibition Game, Tournament or Practice.

-- Travel Permits out of Zone 7 must be received NO LATER THAN 7 DAYS before the Game, Practice or Tournament.
+- Travel Permits outside of Zone 7 must be received at least 7 DAYS before the Exhibition Game, Tournament or Practice.

 - Once approval is received from Hockey Alberta, the approved permit is emailed directly to the applying team.

 - Late applications will be processed but there is no guarantee of approval prior to the start of the event.

 - WITHOUT THE PERMIT YOU MUST NOT PLAY or PARTICIPATE as insurance can be voided for injury or travel.

 - Failure to comply and participate or play without a Travel Permit can result in reprimand, suspension or denial of any future permit application.

 Electronic Game Sheets

 Hockey Alberta will be utilizing electronic game sheets for all sanctioned exhibition and tournament games beginning this season.
 Using the Centre Ice Portal, home / host teams will be required to upload the game sheet(s) within 24 hours from the completion of the exhibition game or tournament.
 A picture of the original game sheet along with all penalties will be required when entering the game sheet.
 Any infractions requiring supplemental discipline will be forwarded to the appropriate Zone Discipline Coordinator.